SE-TINF22B2/G5-DuoGradus/docs/03-development/testing.md

 ## Introduction

 Since backend and frontend use the same technology, the same testing framework can be used for both.
-Mocka and jest were considered as testing frameworks.
-Jest was chosed, because it is more commonly used and the team was more familiar with it.
-Nest, which is used as the bacckend framework, also uses jest for testing by default.
+Mocha and Jest were considered as testing frameworks.
+Jest was chosen, because it is more commonly used and the team was more familiar with it.
+NestJS, which is used as the backend framework, also uses jest for testing by default.

 ## Getting started